-Here are some areas I’m thinking about:
+Here are some things I’m thinking about right now:

 Making programming more accessible: (aka end-user programming, no-code development): how can we open up the full power of computing to more people, without the current barriers of programming?
 What does the world look like when people can flexibly modify and create their own software?